Healing the Heart of Trauma and Dissociation with EMDR and Ego State Therapy

 Edited by Carol Forgash, LCSW and Margaret Copeley, M.Ed.

-Book Course: This book course is has been developed for EMDR practitioners to help them provide successful EMDR treatment to clients diagnosed with complex trauma.
+Self-Study Book Course: This self-study book course has been developed for EMDR practitioners to help them provide successful EMDR treatment to clients diagnosed with complex trauma.
 Complex trauma victims have problems dealing with triggers, dissociation, affect disregulation, and stress.
 They require a tri-phasic trauma treatment approach integrated into the EMDR protocol: including 1: stabilization, 2: EMDR trauma processing and 3: resolution.
 (Please be aware the book must be purchased separately and it is NOT sold on this website.)

 “Healing the Heart of Trauma and Dissociation with EMDR and Ego State Therapy” provides therapists with a comprehensive treatment approach that weaves ego state and dissociative treatment strategies into the EMDR protocol to help overcome these specific problems.